 Dark Grout for Dark-Colored Tiles

 This bold choice creates a dramatic and graphic statement.
-Dark grout emphasizes the contrast between the tiles, highlighting the checkerboard pattern and adding depth to the floor.
+Dark grout emphasizes the contrast between the tiles, highlighting the checkerboard pattern and adding depth to your floor.

 Traditional and Rustic Styles